AdedamolaXL/Quantum_Superposition_Experiment/README.md

 * total count of double faces: 153
-* number of possible outcomes that can appear on a double faces: 12
+* number of possible outcomes that can appear on double faces: 12
 * count for the possible combination that appeared:

       (1,2) = 13